sini/nixkraken/docs/src/implementation/packages/configure.md

 - `DRY_RUN`: if set, commands are not executed, only logged
 - `VERBOSE`: if set, logs are enabled

-The script is extensively documented through comments.
+The script is extensively documented through comments in [the source file itself](https://github.com/nicolas-goudry/nixkraken/blob/main/pkgs/configure/script.sh).